mfkhan267/jenkins_on_azure2024/deploy_aks_CICD.md

 ![image](https://github.com/mfkhan267/jenkins_on_azure2024/assets/77663612/c9068614-a851-46dc-98b9-7b4effa251b5)

-This should now allow the GitHub repository webhook to remote trigger the Build Jobs for the above pipeline in Jenkins, whenever you commit changes to your application code repository.
+This should now allow the GitHub repository webhook to remote trigger the Build Jobs for the above pipeline in Jenkins, whenever you commit changes to your application code hosted on GitHub.

 # Deploy a sample NodeJS Application to an AKS cluster